 Ketheline Rock Dantil, St. Rose School Nurse, is originally from the town of Pignon in the Central Plateau of Haiti.
 She received her nursing degree from Centre Haitian Etudes Supérieures en Sciences de la Santé in Port au Prince in 2008.
 She received additional training in pediatric diseases, vaccination, nutrition, and de-worming at the Grace Ministries in Port au Prince.
 She is currently working as a nurse for the Catholic diocese of Pignon in a small clinic helping local people to receive desperately needed primary care.
 She lives with her husband, Moussanto, a local veterinarian, and their son in the village of Jacsonville.
 She noted the need for medical care and instruction in basic sanitation habits amongst the local children.
 Thus, Ketheline currently volunteers one day during the week at St. Rose de Lima School to work with children who are ill.
 She is interested in continuing to expand her involvement with the children of St. Rose and is committed to increasing the amount of public health education in the school curriculum.

-Barbara Weis, MD, MPH &TM, Executive Director, has a long-standing interest in Global Health.
+Barbara Weis, MD, MPH&TM, Executive Director, has a long-standing interest in Global Health.
 She received a BA in French and German Comparative Literature from Yale University, then served in the US Peace Corps in Togo, West Africa, as the regional coordinator for a project designed to impact the transmission of water-borne diseases by drilling wells and creating health committees in the chosen villages.
 After her two years in the Peace Corps, she completed her MD and her Master’s in Public Health and Tropical Medicine at Tulane, then her residency at Montefiore Hospital in the Bronx, in Social Pediatrics.
-She has been an attending in the outpatient department of Sinai Hospital of Baltimore since 1990, where she has served as the Medical Director of the Pediatric HIV program, coordinator of the Advocacy Rotation, and the School Health rotation, as well as Director of the Global Health Elective.
-She has been involved with Sante Total since July, 2010, recently completing her 23rd trip to Jacsonville, and is particularly excited to be returning to International Health, and the opportunity to train medical students and residents in Global Health issues.
+She was an attending in the pediatric outpatient department of Sinai Hospital of Baltimore from 1990 to 2024, where she has served as the Medical Director of the Pediatric HIV program, coordinator of the Advocacy Rotation, and the School Health rotation, the Asthma specialist as well as Director of the Global Health Elective.
+She now serves as the Director of Global Health for pediatrics as well as a coach for two groups of GW medical students.
+She has been involved with Sante Total since July, 2010, completing her 23rd trip to Jacsonville in 2019, and is excited to continue working in International Health as well as the opportunity to train medical students and residents in Global Health issues.

-E. Alton Sartor, MD, MBA, Board Member, Director of Finances, completed his MD and MBA at Tulane and a Residency in Neurology and is now a Neuro-Oncology Fellow at Boston University.
-Dr. Sartor has been involved with Sante Total since December 2010 and currently manages the 501(c)3 non-profit status of Sante Total.
-He has experience as a Senior Reactor Operator of Reed College’s nuclear reactor, builds computers, and is currently working to change the approach to medical education.
-He has worked in both Kenya and Haiti on a variety of projects and is planning on continuing his work overseas.
+E. Alton Sartor, MD, MBA, Board Member, Director of Finances, completed his MD and MBA at Tulane and a Residency in Neurology at Columbia as well as a fellowship in Neuro-Oncology at Massachusetts General Hospital.
+Dr. Sartor is currently Medical Director of Device & Digital Safety at AstraZeneca, where he leads AI strategy for patient safety and oversees digital health product development.
+Dr. Sartor has been involved with Sante Total since December 2010 and currently serves as Secretary and Treasurer, managing the 501(c)3 non-profit status.
+He has experience as a Senior Reactor Operator of Reed College’s nuclear reactor and has worked in both Kenya and Haiti on healthcare projects, continuing his commitment to sustainable healthcare solutions in rural communities.

-Devi Yalamanchili, MD, Board Member, Research/Grant Development Chair, is currently an Internal Medicine & Pediatrics Assistant Professor/Hospitalist attending with University of South Florida Physicians group at Tampa General and St. Joseph Children’s Hospitals in Tampa, FL.
-She went to medical school at Louisiana State University Health Sciences Center – New Orleans.
-Her primary focus is in global health and service in resource-poor areas, and she has been extensively involved in both local and international medical service projects in several countries including India, Rwanda, Malawi, Vietnam, Mexico, Bangladesh, Colombia, and the Dominican Republic.
-Dr. Yalamanchili has been a medical volunteer with Sante Total since 2010 and is excited to continue to be a part of the future endeavors to optimize the medical services for this community.
+Devi Yalamanchili, MD, Board Member, is currently an Internal Medicine & Pediatrics Assistant Member/Hospitalist attending at Moffitt Cancer Center and Assistant Professor at University of South Florida.
+She went to medical school at Louisiana State University Health Sciences Center – New Orleans and completed a combined Internal Medicine and Pediatrics residency at University of South Florida College of Medicine.
+Her primary focus is in global health and service in resource-poor areas, and she has been extensively involved in both local and international medical service projects.
+She also serves as faculty advisor for Tampa Bay Street Medicine, a medical student-run free clinic serving the Tampa Bay area.
+She has been involved in international medical service projects since 2004 including work in India, Rwanda, South Africa, Mexico, and the Dominican Republic.
+She spent almost 2 years working as a project coordinator for the American Red Cross both domestically and abroad, as well as with Volunteers of America working with sexually and physically abused children before deciding to pursue a medical career.
+Dr. Yalamanchili has been a medical volunteer with Sante Total since 2010 and is excited to be a part of the future endeavors to optimize the medical services for this community.

 Sergei Robinson, DO, Board Member, completed medical school at Lecom in PA and did his internal medicine residency at Wright State University in Ohio.
 He is currently an internist and a flight surgeon for the USAF in Alaska and also works as a hospitalist in California.
 Sergei has been to Haiti multiple times since 2010.
 Initially he went to assist with water filtration and orphanage work.
 During officer training he met Serena Murphy who encouraged him to investigate Sante Total.
 Sergei has since been on several trips to Jacsonville and is always eager to come back!